CDCgov/TidyTree/README.md

 ## Why?

 [MicrobeTrace](https://github.com/CDCgov/MicrobeTrace) needed a Phylogenetic Tree renderer that enabled rerooting and distance scaling.
 Additionally, there were a bunch of nice-to-haves, like Unrooted and Circular views, Zooming, Colorable and Selectable nodes...
 You get the idea.

+As for the viewer, well, we needed a platform to rapidly prototype features for the library.
+The product of that is a single-page web application that leverages literally all of the features of the library.
+If you're a dork like me, you can see this in the coding of the [index.html file](https://github.com/CDCgov/TidyTree/blob/master/demo/index.html).
+Notice how all of the select widgets are programmatically populated--that's so we could implement new features (e.g. layouts) without having to update the Demo HTML.
+After that, all we had to do was keep the UI clean.

 ## Public Domain
 This repository constitutes a work of the United States Government and is not